astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/galaxy_catalog_analysis_tutorial1.rst

 To calculate the total stellar mass of galaxies in each halo, we'll use the `halotools.utils.group_member_generator`.
 You can read more about the details of that function in its documentation, here we'll just demo some basic usage.
+Briefly, this generator can be used to iterate over your galaxy population on a group-by-group basis, so that you can perform group-wise calculations with each step of the iteration.
+In this case, at each step of the iteration we'll sum up the stellar masses of each group's members.

 The ``halo_id`` is a natural grouping key for a galaxy catalog whose host halos are known.
+So we'll sort our galaxy catalog on this column, notify the `~halotools.utils.group_member_generator` that we have done so by passing in ``halo_id`` as the *grouping_key*, and then request that the generator yield the data stored in the ``stellar_mass`` column at each iteration.
+The we'll loop over the generator,
-Let's use this grouping key to calculate the total stellar mass of galaxies in each halo, :math:`M_{\ast}^{\rm tot},` and broadcast the result to the members of the halo.
+calculate the sum of the yielded stellar mass column, and broadcast the result to each group member.

 .. code:: python